rodrigo-wong/VanishVault/README.md

 # VanishVault
-A web-based application that allows authenticated users to create secure private rooms for sharing sensitive information.
-Once all assigned users have accessed the shared data within these rooms, the information is automatically and permanently deleted from the database, ensuring the highest level of data privacy and security.
+A web-based application that allows authenticated users to securely share sensitive information.
+Messages are encrypted using an asymetric encryption system.
+Once a message is read by the receiver, it automatically and permanently deletes itself from the database, ensuring the highest level of data privacy and security.

  # Developed By
  Team Mohawk CodeReady for Bell Geekfest Hackathon 2023